 TURP - Transurethral Resection of the Prostate

-Transurethral resection of the prostate (TURP) is an invasive procedure to remove the overgrowth of prostate tissue.
-Despite the more recent development of less invasive treatments, TURP is still considered the "gold standard" and preferred treatment for BPH.
+.
 It is performed by a urologist in a hospital under general anesthesia or spinal anesthesia coupled with a sedative.
-A resectoscope (an instrument much like a cystoscope with the advantages of a microscope, light, irrigation capability, and a wire loop) or a spring action cutting tool, is inserted into the urethra to access the enlarged gland.
+A resectoscope (an instrument much like a cystoscope with the advantages of a microscope, light, irrigation capability, and a wire loop) or a spring-action cutting tool, is inserted into the urethra to access the enlarged prostate gland.
 The electricity generated through the cutting tool removes small pieces of tissue until the urethra is no longer restricted.
 To control bleeding, the vessels are cauterized by the wire loop and the bladder and urethra are irrigated with a saline solution.
 A urinary catheter is put in for the purpose of resting the bladder and prostate, keeping the urethra open if swelling develops, and to empty the bladder of blood to avoid clotting.
 The procedure takes about 90 minutes to two hours.

 TURP has several advantages over the newer technologies.
-It's an option for men with other health problems which make the newer procedures inadvisable.
-If the prostate has grown too large they may not be effective, and some may feel more comfortable with surgery than an unfamiliar technology.
+For men with other health problems that make the newer procedures inadvisable, TURP is the best option for treatment of BPH.
+If the prostate has grown too large, newer procedures they may not be effective, and some may feel more comfortable with surgery than an unfamiliar technology.

 Additional advantages include: